 Passive antenna measurements

 Vehicular mounted antennas are typically measured in a passive measurement setup.
-Here the power of an external supply is delivered to the antenna and the radiated power at different angles around the vehicle is measured.
+Here the power of an external RF source is delivered to the antenna and the radiated power at different angles around the vehicle is measured.

 Due to the nature of vehicles driving on roads only the radiation in the upper hemisphere is of main interest.
 Consequently, for vehicle mounted antennas the orientation relative to ground remains constant.
 Therefore the relevant range of the radiation direction for mobile communication is 0°-30° from ground.